pace-neutrons/Horace/documentation/user_docs/docs/manual/Binary_operations.rst

 ``\``), or you can use the explicit function names (``plus, minus, mtimes, mrdivide``, ``mldivide``, etc.).

-Main from binary operation point of view Horace data objects have binary operations defined between them excluding some special cases below.
+Main Horace data objects (main from this chapter point of view) have binary operations defined between them excluding some special cases below.
 Here we call "main" the objects which are related to results of experiment and contain arrays of data obtained from experiment.
 These objects in order of their priority are: